pypose/pypose/README.md

 Efficiency comparison of Lie group operations on CPU and GPU (we take Theseus performance as 1×).

-More information about efficiency comparison goes to the [paper](https://arxiv.org/abs/2209.15428).
+More information about efficiency comparison goes to [our paper for PyPose](https://arxiv.org/abs/2209.15428).

 ## Getting Started